RD17/ambar/README.md

 ### Crawling

 Ambar 2.0 only supports local fs crawling, if you need to crawl an SMB share of an FTP location - just mount it using standard linux tools.
-Crawling is automatic, no schedule is needed since the crawler monitors fs events and automatically processes new files.
+Crawling is automatic, no schedule is needed due to crawlers monitor file system events and automatically process new, changed and removed files.

 ### Content Extraction

-* Ambar supports large files (>30MB)
+**Ambar supports large files (>30MB)**

+Supported file types:
 * ZIP archives
 * Mail archives (PST)
 * MS Office documents (Word, Excel, Powerpoint, Visio, Publisher)